 Colorado College is one of four institutions engaged in new exploration of the world’s largest ice shelf, the Ross Ice Shelf in Antarctica.
 Characterization of the crust and bedrock geology beneath the Shelf has long been hindered by the presence of the thick ice sheet and ocean upon which it rests.
 To characterize the ice-ocean-continent system, ROSETTA-Ice undertook airborne geophysical surveys over three seasons.
 Data collected include gravity, magnetics, radar, LiDAR, and more.
 The LC-130 aircraft were flown by the New York Air National Guard and supported by McMurdo Station personnel and logistics.
 GNS Science, New Zealand, and the US Geological Survey contributed instruments and scientific staff.

-Primary objectives of the ROSETTA-Ice project are to model the bathymetry beneath Ross Ice Shelf at 15 km resolution or better, determine the characteristics of the ocean cavity beneath the Shelf, and improve the understanding of factors that affect Ross Ice Shelf stability.
+Primary objectives of the ROSETTA-Ice project activities, were to model the bathymetry beneath Ross Ice Shelf at 15 km resolution or better, determine the characteristics of the ocean cavity beneath the Shelf, and improve the understanding of factors that affect Ross Ice Shelf stability.
 New results from ROSETTA-Ice were published in Nature Geoscience in 2019.

 The final flights for the ROSETTA-Ice airborne survey were completed in December 2017.
 Quality control, leveling, and integration of data from the three sequential seasons was achieved in July 2018.
 Data analysis and interpretation, and the convergent work among scientists of all the institutions is underway, leading to preparation of manuscripts for publication and data sharing of the important new high resolution datasets for the Ross Ice Shelf region.
+ROSETTA-Ice data are available for polar science community invesigations.

 The ROSETTA-Ice Ross Ice Shelf project is funded by NSF Antarctic Integrated Systems Science [AISS] – The four-year collaboration involves earth science investigators from Colorado College, Scripps Oceanographic Institute/U. C. San Diego , Earth and Space Research Foundation and Lamont Doherty Earth Observatory of Columbia University, and affiliated institutions including Otago University.
 For abstract of scientific aims from funded NSF proposal, click here.